spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 ### Manual Registration

-While auto-registration is recommended, you can still manually create the pool.
+While auto-registration is recommended, you can manually create the WorkerPool.
+Create a worker pool in the Spacelift UI, get credentials for it, and configure them in Kubernetes.
 This approach requires creating a worker pool in the Spacelift UI first, getting credentials, and configuring them in Kubernetes.

 #### Create a Secret